XQuery is designed to retrieve and interpret XML data from any source, whether it is a

 Once the scenario is associated with the XQuery file, the query can include calls to

-Content Completion Assistant lists the functions
+Content Completion Assistant

-query transaction support of the server.
+using the query transaction support of the server.

 Run the scenario.

-To view a more complex value returned by the query that cannot be displayed entirely in
+To view a more complex value returned by the query that cannot be entirely displayed in

-the XQuery query result table at the bottom of the Oxygen XML Developer
+the XQuery query result table at the bottom of the Oxygen XML Developer window (for

-the value in the clipboard;
+the value into the clipboard.